Thursday, September 11, 2008

 Method:

-1. Cut tomatoes into pieces, rinse and deseed if you don’t like it being too sour.
+• Cut tomatoes into pieces, rinse and discard the seeds if you don’t like it being too sour.

-4. Add 2 tablespoons of cooking oil on wok over medium heat.
+• Heat 2 tablespoons of cooking oil in wok over medium heat.
 Sauté minced garlic until aromatic.
 Add tomatoes, sprinkle with salt to taste and stir well.
-Put in 1/2 cup of water and raw sugar, cook a short while until sugar is dissolved and tomatoes turn tender.
+Put in 1/2 cup of water, ketchup and slab sugar, cook a short while until sugar is dissolved and tomatoes turn tender.

-5. Toss in the eggs.
-When all ingredients heat up again, add thickening to preferred consistency.
+• Toss in the eggs.
+When all ingredients heat up again, add thickening and cook to preferred consistency.
 Pour in a serving bowl, garnish with chopped spring onions.
+Enjoy !

 Thanks for visiting my blog.
 After browsing through yours, I am now craving chinese food.
 Everything looks so good.
 The answer to your question about pumpkin pie spice can be found here.